tianlinxu312/egfr-pic50-predictor/README.md

 ```

 More parameter setting are avalable, see [arguments and docstrings in the PotencyPredictor class](./main.py).

+## Run it in a notebook

+Alternatively, you can run it in a notebook [here](https://colab.research.google.com/drive/1ecbgm3b8DAWgvtUZUxgnBuE0K9Fqcvw0?usp=sharing).

 ## Evaluate
 The performance of the models can be evaluated on accuracy, sensitivity, specificity as well as area under curve (AUC) metrics.